Skip to content

 We hear it all the time: new farmers cannot find the land they need to grow, and more and more retiring farmers have no successor to take over their operation.
 Or even if they do, making the transfer is challenging.
 How do we bring these two groups together to create opportunities for both?
 The way other states in the US have been doing it for years - using a land-linking platform (think e-Farmony!).
 Add effective, supportive staff and tools to help retiring farmers transfer their land to a new generation, and you have a recipe for success.

-The Tree Lab — A New Model of Ecological Restoration & Workforce Development
+The Tree Lab - A New Model of Ecological Restoration and Workforce Development.

 The Tree Lab is a mobile, living-learning laboratory designed to bring agriculture, forestry, natural resources and ecosystem restoration education directly to schools and communities across Michigan.
 By combining hands-on conservation with workforce development training, The Tree Lab connects stewards of all ages with the skills and practices needed to restore ecosystems and strengthen community resilience.